‘Conflict of interest’ concerns derail Eastern Cape judicial interviews

 She had sat as a magistrate in all the judicial divisions of the Eastern Cape, and had been sitting as an acting judge in the province since the end of March.

-Replying to a question from Mabuyane, Collett said she had firm ideas about how she would make a difference were she appointed as a judge in the Eastern Cape.
+Replying to a question from Mabuyane, Collett said she had firm ideas as to how she would make a difference were she appointed as a judge in the Eastern Cape.

 She said she would focus first on procedure, preventing backlogs and ensuring judgments were clear and prompt.

-“I would also focus on how the work of the courts is conducted.
+“I would also focus on how the work of the courts are conducted.
 Ubuntu would be paramount in the sense that it embodies respect, dignity and humanity.

 “This approach would make the courts feel more accessible to the people of the Eastern Cape.
 It would help reaffirm the faith of the community in the courts.